 How much in charitable donations can you deduct?

-As I previously highlighted in my article on the maximum charitable donation amount, it depends on your adjusted gross income (AGI).
+As I previously highlighted in my article on the maximum charitable donation deduction amount (referenced above), it depends on your adjusted gross income (AGI).
 According to IRS publication 526 (the gospel for qualified charitable contributions):

 Check out that post for more details and resources, but at the least, make sure you understand how much you can deduct and collect charitable donation receipts.